 Indian Street Foods Summary

-The purity, heat, and incredible street food of India is quite like any other type of food.
+The incredible street food of India is quite like any other type of food.
 No matter where you travel to in India, you will find these dishes, and so many more, sold by food vendors who make these foods with such craft, care, and passion.

 I urge you to try as much street food as possible when in India.
 You will experience a side of Indian cuisine that is truly special while eating as local people do, allowing you to truly immerse yourself in local Indian culture and everyday life.